Financial Aid Options

 - VIP students and their families are not eligible for federal loans or programs other than those specified above.

-If you have questions about financial aid or completing the FAFSA, there are three sources of information:
+Should you have questions about completing the FAFSA, there are three sources of support:

 - Think College is designed to share what is currently going on, provide resources and strategies, let you know about training events, and give you ways to talk to others.
 The information is for transition aged students as well as adults attending or planning for college.
 It provides resources and tools for students, families, and professionals.